rohanasan/rohanasan-rs/README.md

-# Rohanasan-rs: An extremely fast backend framework built for rust
+# Rohanasan: An extremely fast backend framework built for rust

 > Made with Performance, optimization and ease of use in mind.
+>
-> Currently available in C/C++/Rust programming languages only
+> Currently available in C/C++/Rust programming languages only.
+>
-> Please use a linux/unix/mac kind of os
+> Please use a linux/unix/mac kind of os.

 # How to use in your project?
 - Open terminal inside the parent folder where you would like to create the folder of your project